 Flat lenses are inexpensive, smaller, and lighter than dome ports, and they work well underwater, just as they do above water.
 But light travels differently in water.
 Underwater housings offer different solutions for underwater photography, and dome lenses are a great solution to accommodate the property differences between those mediums.
 Outex is one of the only manufacturers offering glass ports (not plastic or acrylic), which is optically superior in both conditions.
 Both flat and dome Outex lenses are made of imported, professional grade glass.
 And as most of the Outex underwater photography system, our lenses, both flat and domes, are modular and compatible with all of the housings/covers, and accessories.

-When it comes to quality, as with most art, the difference can be objective, but also subjective.
+When it comes to quality, as with most photography, it's subjective.
 In general, Dome lenses are better than flat for underwater, for a number of reasons explained in more detail below.
 And those differences are especially pronounced for split level shots, or over/under photography.
 See examples below by our Pros Paul Toma and John Starret.
 The images below all use the Outex Dome 120mm.

 Dome lenses are ideally suited for wide angle lenses (less than 35mm), which in turn are ideal for underwater and split-level photography for several reasons.
 We’ll explain each in more detail below.
 But in summary, dome lenses alleviate the differences between light traveling above and below water, while enhancing your camera and lens' ability to find focus and sharpness, specially for split level photography.

 The improvements are gradual and vary based on camera, lens, conditions, and settings. but the two examples below show the differences we're illustrating below.
 Both images taken with Canon 6D and 12-24mm f/4.
 The image on the left Dome 120mm, and on the right Dome 180mm.